-2. Avoid The Fast Food Skills
+2. Make Your CV Stand Out By Avoiding The Fast Food Skills

 Too often CVs are cliche-ridden to the point where they lose all impact and meaning, especially in the personal summary and core skills sections.
 Below is a list of the most common cliched phrases and skills: